greppo-io/greppo-docs/source/installation.md

 - [pyenv](https://github.com/pyenv/pyenv)
 - [conda](https://docs.conda.io/en/latest/)

-As a reference here's one such manager `virtualenv`, assuming you are working with `pip3`.
+As a reference here's how to install greppo with the `virtualenv` manager.
+Assuming you are working with `pip3`,

 ```shell
 pip3 install virtualenv # install virtualenv